ejm554/fastmail-bulk-manager/README.md

 ## Status & Disclaimers

-**Alpha Version 0.1.0** - This is early-stage software:
+> [!CAUTION]
+> **This software is in active development.**
-- Test safely with a Fastmail trial account, or create backups if using your existing account
+> Changes may occur without warning, and documentation is not guaranteed to be up-to-date Always test safely with a Fastmail trial account, or create backups if using an existing account.
-- Test with non-critical emails first
-- Some features may not work with all account types
-- Use at your own risk

 **Not affiliated with Fastmail** - This is an independent community tool.